LeaderPortfolio

 Tax Associate

-Began career at Sullivan & Cromwell.
+Began his career as a tax associate at Sullivan & Cromwell LLP.

 Philanthropic Impact